hphelion/documentation/devplatform/1.2/windows/windows_building_and_deploying.md

 <span style="font-size:70%">*Windows, .NET, SQL Server, and IIS are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.*</span>

-This document demonstrates how to create and deploy a Windows image in an HP Helion OpenStack environment to be used in Helion Development Plaftorm.
+This document demonstrates how to create and deploy a Windows image in an HP Helion OpenStack environment to be used in Helion Development Platform.
 Image creation is needed to enable Windows support.
 This process can take several hours (approximately 7 hours, depending on hardware and network) and in most cases can be left unattended once the scripts begin execution.

 ## Prerequsites